-The remaining 5% will begin by emphasising fulfilment, personal growth and discovery of personal purpose; they’ll mention a desire to be excited about going to work, feeling appreciated whilst there and leaving it every day with a sense of accomplishment.
+The remaining 10% will talk about work as a path of self-expression, personal growth and discovery of personal purpose.
+They’ll mention a need to be challenged and fulfilled by their work, feeling appreciated whilst there and leaving it every day with a sense of accomplishment.

 We Sold Ourselves Short.